JingShing-Game-prototype/ASCII_RPG_IN_C/README.md

 A old rpg made for experiment.

 need code block.
-you need to set follow step below you need to link winmm Library.
+you need to set follow step below. you need to link winmm Library.

-setting/compiler/Linker Settings
+setting/compiler/Linker Settings.
-add winmm on left textbox
+add winmm on left textbox.
-fill -static on right textbox
+fill -static on right textbox.